Skip to main content

 Books used in the first year at school will include decodable texts that contain sounds, letter patterns and word parts that have a meaning (morphemes) that children have already learnt.
 This will help your child practise reading words with the sounds, letter patterns and morphemes they have been learning about in a text.

-Once your child can correctly read books that include words with consonant digraphs, adjacent consonants, and some long vowel patterns (explained above), they will also be reading carefully selected books with a wider range of vocabulary, sentence structures, and punctuation.
-These texts could include Ready to Read Colour Wheel books up to Green level.
+Once your child can read books with common letter patterns (like 2-letter sounds, groups of consonants, and some long vowel sounds), they’ll start reading books that use a wider range of words, sentence styles, and punctuation These texts could include Ready to Read Colour Wheel books up to Green level.

 The books they bring home will give them extra practice with the reading skills they have been taught.
 There is an example book on the page below.